markvnr/student-data-processing/README.md

 # student-data-processing
-collecting and calculate student final result
+a console application in C# for collecting and calculating student's final result for a single subject